-Coordination with local entities is crucial to ensure that Members enrolled in the Program have access to the supports they need to find and secure housing and to successfully remain housed.
-Such local entities may include but are not limited to substance use treatment providers, mental health providers, public health programs, social services programs, local legal service providers, job training programs, community-based organizations, wellness programs, peer supports, and the local Continuum of Care (CoC) and Coordinated Entry System(s) (CES), as well as a wide array of local homeless services agencies, public housing authorities, housing developers, landlords and property managers, and other operators of local rental opportunities and rental subsidies.

-Close coordination with local CESs, homeless service authorities, public housing authorities, and other operators of local rental subsidies is particularly relevant for Members who will need rental subsidy support to secure permanent housing.
-Close coordination with these entities is also imperative to ensuring that available options for room and board and/or rental subsidies are coordinated with the housing services and supports available to members through the Program.
-Contracted Providers are expected to coordinate and collaborate with local Designated Agencies (DAs) and Social Services Agencies (SSAs), as needed and appropriate.
+Coordination with local entities is crucial to ensure that Program Participants have access to the supports they need to find and secure housing and to successfully remain housed.
+Such local entities may include but are not limited to medical providers including substance use treatment providers and mental health providers, public health programs, social services programs, services for older adults, local legal service providers, job training programs, community-based organizations, wellness programs, peer supports, and the local Continuum of Care (CoC) and Coordinated Entry System(s) (CE), as well as a wide array of local homeless services agencies, public housing authorities, housing developers, landlords and property managers, and other operators of local rental opportunities and rental subsidies.
+Close coordination with local CEs, homeless service authorities, public housing authorities, and other operators of local rental subsidies is particularly relevant for Participants who will need rental subsidy support to secure permanent housing.
+Close coordination with these entities is also imperative to ensuring that available housing and/or rental subsidies are coordinated with the housing services and supports available to Participants through the Program.
+Contracted Providers are expected to coordinate and collaborate with local Designated Agencies (DAs) and Social Services Agencies (SSAs), as needed and appropriate to ensure that supports are mutually enhancing and not duplicative or confusing to the Participant.

-Contracted Providers should already have and/or endeavor to develop extensive connections with local entities so that they are well-positioned to connect Members to resources that can help them secure housing and successfully maintain their tenancy and to collaborate productively with the other entities and individuals involved in the Member's care.
+Contracted Providers should already have and/or endeavor to develop extensive connections with local entities so that they are well-positioned to connect Participants to resources that can help them secure housing and successfully maintain their tenancy and to collaborate productively with the other entities and individuals involved in the Participant's care.